aws-samples/pcluster-manager/.github/pull_request_template.md

 - [ ] I added tests to new or existing code
 - [ ] I removed hardcoded strings and used our `i18n` solution instead (see [here](https://github.com/aws-samples/pcluster-manager/pull/175/commits/fdc6b77987c87a26f51dbc8da5d371d95ef80601))
+- [ ] I made sure no sensitive info gets logged at any time in the codebase (see [here](https://cheatsheetseries.owasp.org/cheatsheets/Logging_Cheat_Sheet.html)) (e.g. no user info or details, no stacktraces, etc.)
 - [ ] I checked that infrastructure/update_infrastructure.sh runs without any error
 - [ ] I checked that `npm run build` builds without any error
 - [ ] I checked that clusters are listed correctly